dpc10ster/RJafrocBook/docs/13-froc-empirical2.md

 ## Location-level "true-negatives"

 The quotes are intended to draw attention to confusion that can result when one inappropriately applies ROC terminology to the FROC paradigm.
-For the 5 / 7 dataset, seed = 1, and reporting threshold set to -1, the first non-diseased case has one `NL` rated 0.7635935.
+For the 5 / 7 dataset, seed = 1, and reporting threshold set to -1, the first non-diseased case has one `NL` rated -\infty{}.
 The remaining three entries for this case are filled with $-\infty$.

 What really happened is only known if one has access to the internals of the simulator.
 To the data analyst the following possibilities are indistinguishable: